pywbem/pywbemtools/docs/pywbemcli/commands.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``connection save`` command saves the current connection in the :term:`connections file` as a connection definition with the name specified in the ``NAME`` argument.
+The ``connection save`` command saves the current connection in the :term:`connections file` as a :term:`connection definition` with the name specified in the ``NAME`` argument.

 The format is:
     pywbemcli [GENERAL-OPTIONS] connection save ``NAME`` [COMMAND-OPTIONS]

-If a connection definition with that ``NAME`` already exists, it will be overwritten without notice.
+If a :term:`connection definition` with that ``NAME`` already exists, it will be overwritten without notice.

 This command includes an option (``set-default``) that sets the default